-As indicated in the accompanying financial statements, at December 31, 2019, we had no cash and a working capital deficit of \$27,171.
+As indicated in the accompanying financial statements, at March 31, 2020, we had \$28,378 in cash and a working capital deficit of \$86,243.
 Our liquidity needs are being satisfied prior to the completion of this offering through the receipt proceeds from our sponsor of \$25,000 for the founder shares and up to \$300,000 in loans available from an affiliate of our sponsor under an unsecured promissory note.
 We expect that these funds will be sufficient to fund our costs until the completion of this offering.
-We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$750,000, underwriting commissions of \$4.0 million (excluding deferred underwriting commissions of \$7.0 million (or \$8.1 million if the underwriters' overallotment option is exercised in full), and (ii) the sale of the private placement units for a purchase price of \$6,500,000, will be \$201,750,000 (or \$231,150,000 if the underwriters' overallotment option is exercised in full).
-Of this amount, \$200,000,000 (or \$230,000,000 if the underwriters' overallotment option is exercised in full).
-Of this amount, \$200,000,000 (or \$230,000,000 if the underwriters' overallotment option is exercised in full) of deferred underwriting commissions.
+We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$750,000, underwriting commissions of \$4.0 million (excluding deferred underwriting commissions of \$7.0 million (or \$8.1 million if the underwriters' over-allotment option is exercised in full)), and (ii) the sale of the private placement units for a purchase price of \$6,500,000, will be \$201,750,000 (or \$231,150,000 if the underwriters' over-allotment option is exercised in full) will be held in the trust account, which includes \$7.0 million (or \$8.05 million if the underwriters' over-allotment option is exercised in full) of deferred underwriting commissions.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 The remaining approximately \$1,750,000 will not be held in the trust account.
-In the event that our offering expenses exceed our estimate of \$750,000, we may fund such excess with funds not to be held in the trust account.
-In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
-Conversely, in the event that the offering expenses are less than our estimate of \$750,000, the amount of funds we i
+In the event that our offering expenses exceed our estimate of \$750,000, we may fund such excess with funds not to be held in the event that the offering expenses are less than our estimate of \$750,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+Conversely, in the